rcl9/Resurrecting-and-Rebuilding-Sorcerer-Space-Invaders-from-1980--BASEX-/ReadMe.md

 ## The Start of the Game's Development in 1980

 Space Invaders was released in April 1978 by Taito and Midway Manufacturing in late 1978.
 I became intrigued with it in early 1980 and decided to implement my own version.
-Having been born with a camera in hand, I snuck into an arcade at a local mall to take screen snapshots of the game.
-This was well before there were magazines or the Internet to download such assets.
+Having been born with a camera in hand, I snuck into an arcade at a local mall to take these screen snapshots of the game.
+This was well before there were magazines or the Internet to download such digital assets.

 <div style="text-align:center">
 <img src="/Images/1980 Arcade2.webp" alt="" style="width:40%; height:auto;">      <img src="/Images/1980 Arcade.webp" alt="" style="width:45%; height:auto;">